ursinaschaede/ursinaschaede.github.io/_pages/about.md

 ## Welcome!

 <br/>
-I am an Assistant Professor at the Department of Economics at Tufts University.
+I am an Assistant Professor at the Department of Economics at Tufts University, and a Visiting Assistant Professor at the University of Zurich for AY 2026/27.
 As an applied microeconomist, I study labor markets with a focus on education and gender.

-I was previously a Postdoctoral Fellow at the Department of Economics at MIT.
+Prior to joining Tufts, I was a Postdoctoral Fellow at the Department of Economics at MIT.
 I hold a PhD in Economics from the University of Zurich and a Masters in Public Policy from the University of Chicago.
-I am a CESifo affiliate and hold research affiliations at the University of Zurich and Aalto University.
+I am a CESifo affiliate and hold a research affiliation at Aalto University.